 How do populations of neurons work together to generate a coherent perception of the world?

 I’m currently an Assistant Teaching Professor at UC San Diego.
-Although my primary task is teaching, I’m also working with my own data as well as open source data to understand how different types of neurons across brain areas give rise to behavior.
+Although my primary task is teaching, I’m also working with my own previously collected data as well as open source data to understand how different types of neurons across brain areas give rise to behavior.

 Prior to my PhD work, I helped to identify biomarkers of stimulant addition (Stewart, Juavinett, et al., 2015) and developed ideas about the use of neurofeedback as a treatment for autism (Pineda, Juavinett, & Datko, 2012).